-There is a five-step process designed to assist you in writing your own personnel policies.
+Here is a five-step process in writing your own personnel policies.
 At the fourth step, you will be given an example of a policy dealing with that category.
 In the "template," I have written in a "General Belief Statement."
-There is nothing "holy" about my words.
+There is nothing "holy" about these words.
 They are simply a starting point for your own thoughts.
-Feel free to change those statements to reflect your own church's views, if needed.
+Feel free to change those statements to reflect your own church's views.